Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Experiments

-As described in~\ref{subsec:aux_task_discovery}, we cluster the most disentangled subspace (not considering the forced one) according to the disentanglement loss.
-In our experiment, it coincides with the subspace which contains the information regarding the object hue (10 classes).
-The minimum cluster size hyperparameter of HDBSCAN is set to 2\% of the number of data points $N$.
+As described in Section~\ref{sec:sec_aux_task_discovery}, we cluster the most disentangled subspace (not considering the one dedicated to the \maintask{}) according to the disentanglement loss.
+The HDBSCAN minimum cluster size hyperparameter is set to 2\% of the number of data points $N$.
+In this experiment, the subspace chosen for the clustering seems to coincide with the one encoding the information regarding the object hue (10 classes).
+In fact, given the optimal disentanglement on \shapes{}, the auxiliary labels generated by the clustering procedure almost perfectly match the ground-truth object hue label, having homogeneity and completeness scores of 0.999.

-We feed the noisy \shapes{} and the enriched label set into an MTL hard parameter-sharing architecture with a VGG16~\citep{simonyan2014very} as the backbone and compare Single-Task Learning (STL) vs MTL (using, respectively, one vs two classification heads).
+We then feed the noisy \shapes{} images and the enriched label set into an \gls{mtl} hard parameter-sharing architecture with a VGG16~\cite{simonyan2014very} as the backbone and compare \gls{stl} vs \gls{mtl}.
 For this comparison, we need to perform a train-test split on \shapes{}, which is non-trivial since the possible combinations of the latent factors in the dataset are present exactly once.
 Therefore, we split the dataset based on the floor and wall hue labels, allocating the images that contain 5 out of the 10 values for both factors only to the testing set, resulting in a 75-25 train-test split.
-On the \maintask{}, MTL achieves an accuracy of 0.889, outperforming with a large margin the 0.125 obtained by STL.
+On the \maintask{}, \gls{mtl} achieves an accuracy of \textbf{0.889}, outperforming the 0.125 obtained by \gls{stl} by a large margin, \ie{}, \textbf{{+0.746}}.

-\subsection{Real data}
+\subsection{Real Data}

-As in the toy example, during the disentanglement procedure, pairs of images are sampled only based on the \maintask{} labels.
-In \faces{} this corresponds with the person's facial expression.
-In \cifar{}, \svhn{}, and \cars{} with the only annotated labels.
-To obtain a higher fidelity reconstruction, we utilize a ResNet-18 encoder-decoder architecture.
+As in the previous example, during the disentanglement procedure, pairs of images are sampled only based on the \maintask{} labels.
+In the multi-class \faces{} dataset, this corresponds to the person's facial expression.
+In \cifar{}, \svhn{}, and \cars{}, it corresponds to the only annotated labels.
+We used an encoder-decoder architecture based on a ResNet-18~\cite{he2016deep} to obtain a high-quality reconstruction.
 The number of subspaces $k$ is set to 10.

-During the auxiliary task discovery, we set the minimum cluster size hyperparameter of HDBSCAN to 1\% of the number of data points $N$ for all the datasets.
+During the auxiliary task discovery, we set the HDBSCAN minimum cluster size hyperparameter to 1\% of the number of data points $N$ for all datasets.